root@hack3rs:/srv/www$ curl -i /504/

 HTTP/1.1 504 Gateway Timeout

-A gateway or proxy timed out waiting for an upstream server.
+A gateway or proxy gave up waiting for the upstream to respond.

 status-summary.log